Mobile App Development Cost

 Being technically sound is a great head start for app development, as you would know exactly how far an app can go.
 We are not telling you that it is absolute, to measure the hours for developing and implementing modules, but it would be great if you have an idea about the bifurcated components of your mobile app.
 Not only this would help you have a deep understanding of a mobile app, but it would also greatly benefit you in deciding the business strategy.

 As an example, most people have no idea they can roll out features in phases, in a period of months to years, to keep the users hooked to their app in the long run.
-If you know this particular thing, you can save a lot of costs you would be putting in maintenance, as adding new features, and integrating them, in a complex app, is a seriously hefty (and costly) affair.
+If you know this particular thing, you can save a lot of cost you would be putting in maintenance, as adding new features, and integrating them, in a complex app, is a seriously hefty (and costly) affair.
 Refer to the point about maintenance and add-ons below, for a better understanding of this particular example.

-Here’s a brief list of things you need to R&D about, to save significant mobile app development costs.
+Here’s a brief list of things you need to R&D about, to save significant mobile app development cost.
 This list is just for reference, don’t feel that it’s not going to work if you can’t figure out a point or two.
 Also, some projects might become way too complex to understand on your own, and you might have to consider taking help from your mobile app development company or developers.

 The list below is taken from technical documentation of an app we created.